ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

     * Nerfed hydro resistance considerably (+1 AC, resist fire damage, no concentration/lasts until LR).
     * Detect Magic does not require Concentration, and can be ritual cast.
     * Unseen Servant can be ritual cast.
-    * Arms of Hadar have an improved radius of 4m instead of 3m.
     * Compelled Duel lasts 5 turns instead of 3.
     * Create and Destroy Water can be ritual cast.
     * Cure Wounds is now a bonus action, and its cast range has increased from 1.5m to 3m.